hapax/hapax.github.io/assets/maximal.md

 ### 2.1.
 Time and boosts <a id="sec-2-1" name="sec-2-1"></a>

-Sound has a speed of $c_S \approx 300 \text{ m/s}$, but only relative to its medium, the air.
+Sound has a speed of $c_S \approx 300 \text{ m/s}$, but only relative to the reference frame of its medium, the air.
 If you are moving with respect to the air, the speed of sound will appear to change.
 In the 19th century, physicists expected that the same situation was true for light.